-The Fund is not subject to any externally imposed capital requirements.
-However, the Fund is subject to bank covenants in respect of leverage and is in compliance with those covenants in both 2022 and 2021.
+The Fund is not subject to externally imposed capital requirements; however, the Fund is subject to bank covenants in respect of leverage and is in compliance with these covenants in both 2022 and 2021.
 The Fund's overall strategy with respect to capital risk management remains unchanged from the year ended December 31, 2021.